 An individual who is made to suffer psychological trauma after an accident may struggle to discuss their condition with a professional, which could hinder their recovery process as a whole.
 We understand that it can be difficult to live with anxiety after an accident, and you may be struggling to forget what you went through.
 However, as this guide will explain in further detail, a settlement amount could help relieve the stress of any out-of-pocket expenses you incurred as a result of suffering from anxiety having been involved in a car accident.

-Please continue reading our guide to claiming compensation for anxiety after a car accidrent for more information about personal injury claims for psychological injuries.
+Please continue reading our guide to claiming compensation for anxiety after a car accident for more information about personal injury claims for psychological injuries.
 We answer questions like “Can a car accident cause anxiety?”, “What are the side effects after a car accident?” and “What is the impact of an accident on mental health?”

 Regardless of the severity of your condition, the impact anxiety can have on your health and well-being could debilitating.
 Anxiety can be triggered by a traumatic or stressful event but you could also be anxious about other things.
 For example, something as simple as an exam or job interview could trigger symptoms of anxiety.